Son and grandson of Veterans Air Express

 Paul’s and my connection went back to 1945 when his Dad helped my Dad found Veterans Air Express.

 Surprisingly, Charles Eason, Sr. was not a pilot.
 Not even an aviation guy.
 Yes, he was a WWII veteran, just like all Dad’s founder/crew members (with the exception of a few civilian investors).
 But Charles was already an attorney before the war and served in the OSS, the Office of Strategic Services.
-That was the United States intelligence agency formed during the war — and a predecessor of the CIA.
+That was the United States intelligence agency formed during the war — and the predecessor of the CIA.
 Hmmmm.
 And the connection was???

-The mystery lingers to this day as to what Paul’s Dad did at Veterans.
-The Eason brothers often asked their Dad about his war service – about which he remained mum.
-Then at his passing in 2006, they learned of and wondered about his role in an airline — Veterans Air — a new puzzle piece of their Dad’s past.
+The mystery lingers to this day as to what Paul’s dad did at Veterans.
+The Eason brothers often asked their dad about his war service – about which he remained mum.
+Then at his passing in 2006, they learned of and wondered about his role in an airline — Veterans Air — a new puzzle piece of their dad’s past.
 So I’m new to the inquiry, and my research has piqued their curiosity all over again.

-While Paul and I speculated, too, over those July margaritas, it was to no avail because we had (and still have) no clue.
-Paul warned me in advance he was not “a huge reservoir of Veterans Air history.”
+While Paul and I speculated, also, over those July margaritas, it was to no avail because we had (and still have) no clue.
+Paul warned me in advance that he was not “a huge reservoir of Veterans Air history.”
 Silly man!
 He is Charles Sr.’s son.
 That made him important to me and delighted to meet him.
 I’m hopeful I’ll meet Peter and David someday also!

 I keep the Eason family updated with my research results.
 Peter, the youngest brother, who was my first and on-going contact with the family, inevitably responds with congratulations on my progress.
 And then writes something wistful like “still no Charles Eason…the plot thickens.”
 I promise, I’ll keep after it, Gentlemen.